Food Safety Supervisor requirements

 Food laws in NSW require certain food businesses in the hospitality and retail food service sector to appoint at least one trained Food Safety Supervisor (FSS).

 These requirements are to help safeguard NSW consumers from foodborne illness.
-Impacted business will need to appoint an FSS and notify the relevent enforcement agency (usually the local council).
+Impacted business will need to appoint an FSS and notify the relevent enforcement agency (usually Council).
 The FSS must be trained by a Registered Training Organisation (RTO) approved by the NSW Food Authority.
 To find your closest RTO click here.

 NSW Food Authority Guideline to Food Safety Supervisor Requirements (PDF 384.5KB)